klebster2/vimrc/README.md

 ### 4. That's it for now.

-   I hope you enjoy your neovim experience!
+   Enjoy your neovim experience!

-# Usage notes and Useful commands
+# Usage notes

+## Configuration Commands

-_The following section lists groups of useful commands, especially shortcuts._
+_The following section lists commands that will take you to configuration files._

+- `<leader>ev` to edit the init.lua file (at the location ~/.config/nvim/init.lua

 Some of the mappings listed below can be found within the following keymapping files: